InteractiveWebdesign/chessgame/README.md

 One Interface, Many Implementations: Polymorphism allows objects of different classes to be treated as objects of a common base class.
 In this project, polymorphism is used to create a consistent interface for all chess pieces.
 For instance, you might define a common method like move in the base Piece class, and each specific piece class (Pawn, Rook, etc.) can implement this method in its own way.

+### Steps taken so far

+Create MVC model
+Create index page
+Created the board
+Create the classes
+Create the icons and load them into the board
+Created layout
+Created player action commentary with (hard coded demo) messages Created session handler
+Created session based player names
+Implemented game logic for the classed

+### Todo
+Implement session turn based gameplay
+Implement commentary for gameplay
+Implement movement of pawns
+Implement and reinforce the gamerules

 ### Overview